mqrelly/Syntan/README.markdown

 This was a university project of mine.
 This software is intended for education, not for production.

 This software is free (as in speach and beer).
-It uses the GNU General Public License v3.0 (see gpl-3.0.txt).
+It uses the GNU General Public License v3.0 (see LICENSE.txt).

 The ui language is currently hungarien.